muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-Yep, Nazis (AFD) took a big chunk of your shit.
+Nazis (AFD) took a big chunk of your shit.
 The point of your party was not to let that happen.

 AFP: "Merkel's CDU party secretary calls German exit poll results 'bitter'"